Two-sided Assortment Optimization: Adaptivity Gaps and Approximation Algorithms

 \item The third column, $\OPT_{\onesidedA}/\alg_{\onesidedS}$, provides an upper bound on the gap between \onesidedadaptive\ and \onesidedstatic.
 We observe that these values are close to 1, substantially improving upon the worst-case bound of $e/(e-1) \approx 1.58$.
 For larger instances, computing $\OPT_{\onesidedA}$ becomes intractable, so we instead report a more tractable upper bound in the fourth column, $\UB_{\onesidedA}/\alg_{\onesidedS}$.
 While this bound exceeds the worst-case value, it remains fairly tight, with average values between 1.56 and 1.82.
 Despite being coarse, these results are still useful for matching platforms where computing optimal values is infeasible, as they offer informative benchmarks.

 \item Finally, the fifth column, $\OPT_{\fullyA}/\OPT_{\onesidedA}$, presents the exact empirical gap between \onesidedadaptive\ and \fullyadaptive\ for small instances.
 The observed values (averaging between 1.07 and 1.11) are well below the worst-case bound of 2.
 For larger instances, the sixth column reports the upper bound $\UB_{\fullyA}/\alg_{\onesidedA}$, which exceeds the theoretical bound but remains close to 2.
-These empirical findings suggest that even coarse upper bounds can offer meaningful insights for large instances. \end{itemize}
+These empirical findings suggest that even upper bounds, which might be loose with respect to the optimal values, can offer meaningful empirical adaptivity gaps for larger instances. \end{itemize}